OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers/index.md

 ## Limitations
 Being securely hosted inside a kubernetes cluster comes with some limitations - the primary of which is the lack of `Docker`.
-Which means certain operations which are typically valid, will not be possible.
+Which means certain operations which are typically valid, may not be possible.
 Specifically:
 * Creating an [inline execution container](../../projects/steps/execution-containers-for-workers#inline-execution-containers)
 * Fetching docker images (when used as secondary packages)